ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Applied to Viasat.
 - Movie!
-  - Avengers: Endgame!
+  - Avengers: Endgame.
 Round Two.
 - Minecraft!
   - Got updated with the recent patches and gathered a team to build in a snow biome.